-MSc Neuroscience, Imperial College London

-Modules - Receptors and Synaptic Signalling, Developmental Neurobiology, Systems and Circuit, Neuroscience, Cognitive Systems Neuroscience.

-- Project Computational modelling of Layer 2/3 neurons in the mouse barrel cortex - Journal Club Co-organiser of a series of lunch time discussions for current students reviewing recently published papers

-BSc Biomedical Sciences, Kings College London

-Key Modules - Pharmacology of the Central Nervous System, Stress, Immunity and Health, Mathematics for Scientists, Cognitive and Behavioural Psychology.

-- First Class Honours, Programme Percentage = 75.15% - Dissertation 'The Resurgence in the Cholinergic Theory of Major Depressive Disorder and its Potential to Provide Novel Therapeutics.' - Awarded a British Neuroscience Association first prize for academic achievement.

-AS/A2 Levels, The Queen's School, Wembley, London

-Mathematics A\, Chemistry A\, Biology A, AS: Geography A

-GCSEs, The Queens School, Wembley, London

-11 at grades A-A\, including Mathematics, English and Science

-Research Experience

-Masters Research Project, Imperial College London

-Oct 2017 - Oct 2018
+MSc Neuroscience, Imperial College London 2017 - 2018 Modules - Receptors and Synaptic Signalling, Developmental Neurobiology, Sys Neuroscience, Cognitive Systems Neuroscience. stems and Circuit, Project - Computational modelling of Layer 2/3 neurons in the mouse b arrel cortex Journal Club - Co-organiser of a series of lunch time discussions for curr recently published papers rent students reviewing 3Sc Biomedical Sciences, Kings College London 2014 - 2017 Key Modules - Pharmacology of the Central Nervous System, Stress, Immunity a Mathematics for Scientists, Cognitive and Behavioural Psychology. and Health, First Class Honours, Programme Percentage = 75.15% Dissertation - 'The Resurgence in the Cholinergic Theory of Major Depresentation essive Disorder and its Potential to Provide Novel Therapeutics.'
+Awarded a British Neuroscience Association first prize for academic ach ievement.
+AS/A2 Levels, The Queen's School, Wembley, London 2012 - 2014 Mathematics A, Chemistry A, Biology A, AS: Geography A GCSEs, The Queens School, Wembley, London 2009 - 2012 11 at grades A-A, including Mathematics, English and Science Research Experience Masters Research Project, Imperial College London Oct 2017 - Oct 2018 Masters Research Project, Imperial College London Currently conducting a 10 month masters project in the Sherborne Laboratory at the P

-Currently conducting a 10 month masters project in the Sherborne Laboratory at the MRC Laboratory for Cell Biology, Imperial College London
+Currently conducting a 10 month masters project in the Sherborne Laboratory at the MRC Laboratory for Ce Biology, Imperial College London

-- The project is focused on creating and testing a computational model of layer 2/3 neurons in the mouse barrel cortex. - Involves application of PyDream bioinformatics software for parameter inference and extensive data analysis using MATLAB
+- The project is focused on creating and testing a computational model of layer 2/3 neurons in the mouse barrel cortex. - Involves application of PvDream bioinformatics software for parameter inference and extensive data analysis using MATLAB